ajmpawlik/CV-Aleksandra-Pawlik/README.md

 I have never shied from a challenge, and experienced learning from scratch "on the job".
 During my time in Rosenstock Legal Services, the American law firm based in Kabul, Afghanistan, I have been entrusted with managing company's financial and administrative activities including client relations regarding invoicing, managing tax payments and payroll.
 Thanks to this experience I learnt how to manage the back office of a company functioning in a multicultural setting, in a volatile environment, as well as how to run finance department according to the Afghan law.
 While starting without any prior experience, within the first quarter I implemented an improved accounting system, and as a result, had been promoted to the position of Head of Finance and Administration.

 #### Great collaborator and team-builder
+I thrive working in the teams.

+Snap.hr -
+Talent.io
+Hands.hq - company

+yulife

+hack a job
+hackerrank - companies see the ranking

 ## Education

 #### Makers Academy (Apr 2019 to Aug 2019)

-During the 16 weeks of intensive bootcamp I gained experience in:

-Test-Driven Development with the use:
+During the 16 weeks of intensive bootcamp I gained experience in Test-Driven Development with the use:
 * Ruby, RSpec, Rails, Capybara, Sinatra
 * JavaScript, jQuery, Jasmin
 * Python, Unittest